Vaccinium ovatum

 Vaccinium ovatum is a North American species of huckleberry in the heather family commonly known as the evergreen huckleberry, winter huckleberry, cynamoka berry and California huckleberry.
-It has a large distribution on the Pacific Coast of North America ranging from southern British Columbia to southern California.
 It is a tall woody shrub that produces fleshy, edible berries in the summer.

+The species has a large distribution on the Pacific Coast of North America ranging from southern British Columbia to southern California.
 The plant is used for food, natural landscaping, and floral arrangements.

 Description

 Vaccinium ovatum is an erect shrub that grows from 0.5 to 3 m tall and is considered a slow-growing plant.
 The shrub has woody stems with bright red bark.
 The leaves are waxy, alternately arranged, and egg-shaped; they are about 2 to 5 cm long and about 1 cm wide with finely serrated edges.
 The leaves are a variety of colors from dark green to bright red, due to different intensities of sun exposure, higher amounts of which produce redder leaves.

 Vaccinium ovatum produces flowers in the early spring through early summer with white and light pink flowers.
 These flowers are urceolate, meaning they hang down below the stem they are growing from.
 The flowers are also bisexual, meaning they possess both organs that produce microgametes, and megagametes.
 These flowers have five flower parts, and through the lifecycle eventually form a five-chamber fleshy berry.

-Berries are produced and ripen through the summer and into fall.
-The berries remain on the shrub for up to a month before falling to the ground.
+Berries are produced and ripen through the summer and into fall, remaining on the shrub for up to a month before falling to the ground.
 The berries are a dark purple to black color and are a little under 1 cm in diameter when ripe.
 They are tart, likely due to their high content of phenolic acids, producing a pH of about 2.6.

 Vaccinium ovatum is typically diploid, although research has found rare naturally occurring tetraploids as well as lab-produced tetraploids.
 Tetraploidy also provides the individual with better disease prevention due to the increased genetic diversity.
-Cytology is 2n = 24.
+It has 24 chromosomes.